NorthBridge/playbook/README.md

 	example: easy_install psycopg2

+3. install postresql

+4. update your database connection settings using your database admin user

 The database settings are located in the playbook/settings.py file and must be updated to represent your local environment.

-There is also two other files that must be updated: playbook/email_settings.py (information concerning email service) and playbook/backlog/github_settings.py (information used to interact with the github API)
+5. install django

+6. install the project

-If you do not already have the database structure you must run django migrate scripts:
+Run django migrate scripts:

 	# Note that running the following commands will create an empty
 	#  database (No projects, teams, backlogs, volunteers etc)